What I Do

 I work with people struggling with any of the issues listed above, but these are some things I’m particularly passionate about:

 • Social justice - My practice is rooted in principles of social justice.
 Many of my clients seek therapy because of their experiences with oppression and/or because they’re doing their own anti-oppression work.
 I acknowledge the very real impact of oppression on mental health and I provide therapy with that in mind.
-I also acknowledge my privilege as a white, cisgender woman, and I am happy to discuss how that can impact the therapeutic relationship at any point in the process.
+I also acknowledge my privilege and perspective as a white, cisgender woman, and I am happy to discuss how that can impact the therapeutic relationship at any point in the process.

 • Affirmation of alternative sexualities - If you’re LGBTQ, on the ace/aro spectrum, non-monogamous, kinky, or doing something else that might confuse your grandma, you’re in the right place.
 I’m not a certified sex therapist, but I am a sex nerd, and I love working with clients who are forging their own sexual paths.